Leonardo-Boss/suckless-site/dwm.suckless.org/patches/stdin.md

 Description
 -----------

-This backports dwm's old behaviour found in pre-5.3 releases to read the status text from stdin.
-It's a matter of personal preference, adds a few LOC, is less prone to freezing (in my experience) and included here for the sake of completeness.
+dwm releases before 5.3 read the status text from stdin.
+This patch is mainly a workaround for the freezing issue caused by `XSelectInput` with the previous version of the [warp](warp) patch.
+Some people might like to write their status to a pipe, though.

 Download
 --------